-Before joining Morgan Lewis, Brian held multiple positions in the Division of Trading and Markets of the SEC, including special counsel in the Office of Chief Counsel and special counsel in the SEC’s Office of Market Supervision.
+Before joining Morgan Lewis, Brian held multiple positions in the SEC’s Division of Trading and Markets, including in the Office of Chief Counsel and Office of Market Supervision.
 While in the Office of Chief Counsel, he was part of the team responsible for drafting a proposed rule to establish a uniform standard of conduct for broker-dealers and investment advisers.
 Prior to his work at the SEC, Brian was public policy counsel to a financial services industry trade association based in Washington, DC, where he worked on legislative and regulatory issues impacting broker-dealers and investment advisers, including the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 Vanderbilt University Law School, 2008, J.D.

 Iona College, 2004, M.B.A., With Honors

 Member, Practice Group of the Year, Asset Management, Law360 (2017)

 Former Editor in Chief, Vanderbilt Journal of Entertainment and Technology Law